LeonLow97/inventory-management-system-microservices/server/docs/AWS/aws-elastic-beanstalk/deployment.md

   - The solution in the StackOverflow link suggests changing `rds.force_ssl` from `1` to `0` which disables the requirement for SSL encryption, meaning clients can connect without encrypting their traffic.
   - Without SSL, credentials and queries (including sensitive data like passwords and PII) are sent **unencrypted** over the network.
   - For IMS project, the risk is acceptable because we are only testing the deployment of IMS to a Production environment.
 However, for actual production environment with users, we must enable SSL.
   - The solution involves creating a "New Parameter Group".
 In the new parameter group created, under "Filter Parameters", type `rds.force_ssl` and change the value from 1 to 0 for that parameter.
-Locate your RSS instance and modify the DB instance to use this parameter group.
+Locate your RDS instance and modify the DB instance to use this parameter group.

 ### 5.4 Redeploy our Elastic Beanstalk